stases/math4ai_temp/docs/essentials/multi_variate_der.md

 and sometimes (especially in deep learning) it is not necessary to write out everything by hand like this.
 This will be the topic of the rest of this section.

+{: .summary }
+In this section, you have seen: how to generalise the previous section to functions with multiple inputs and outputs.

 [^1]: For pedagogical reasons, we will call all such higher-order derivatives of $y$ Jacobians and denote them with $$\frac{d\textbf{y}}{d\textbf{x}}$$, but in practice, most people will just use the word 'gradient' here anyway.